eunomia-bpf/nvbit-tutorial/README.md

 described in the EULA.txt file.

 For business inquiries, please visit our website and submit the form: [NVIDIA Research Licensing](https://www.nvidia.com/en-us/research/inquiries/)

+This repository serves as a tutorial companion to NVBit.
+In addition to the core library located in the `core/` directory it contains a collection of sample instrumentation tools under `tools/`.
+Each tool folder now provides a README that explains how the example works and how to run it so newcomers can quickly learn how to build their own NVBit tools.
 ## Introduction
 NVBit (NVidia Binary Instrumentation Tool) is a research prototype of a dynamic binary instrumentation library for NVIDIA GPUs.